Ghrishneshwar Temple: Historical Background

-This story about the Grishneshwar Jyotirlinga is described in the Puranas- in the south country, there lived a very bright ascetic Brahmin named Sudharma, near the Devgiri Mountain.
+This story about the Ghrishneshwar Jyotirlinga is described in the Puranas- in the south country, there lived a very bright ascetic Brahmin named Sudharma, near the Devgiri Mountain.
 His wife's name was Sudeha.
 Both of them had a lot of love for each other.
 They had no problems of any kind, but they had no children.

 Astrological calculations showed that there could be no childbirth from Sudeha's womb.
 Sudeha was very keen to have children.
 She urged Sudharma to marry her younger sister.

 At first, Sudharma did not want to do this but in the end, he had to bow down to his wife's insistence.
 He could not resist her request.
 He married his wife's younger sister Ghushma and brought her home.
 Ghushma was a very humble and virtuous woman.
 She was an ardent devotee of Shiva.
 Every day, she made one hundred and one earthly Shivalingas and worshiped them with true devotion.

 Shiva caused a very beautiful and healthy child to be born from her womb a few days later.
 With the birth of the child, there was no end to the joy of both Sudeha and Ghushma.
 Their days were going by very comfortably.
 A while later a bad thought took birth in Sudeha's mind.
 She thought, "I don't have anything in this house.
 Everything here has been infiltrated.
 She also took control of my husband.
 The child is also hers."
 This evil thought slowly began to grow in her mind.
 Meanwhile the child of Ghushma was also growing up.
 Slowly, he became young.
 He also got married.